-For the first time, the state legislature of New Hampshire is considering Right to Repair legislation.
-But we need your help to get the bill passed.
+The state legislature of New Hampshire is considering Right to Repair legislation as HB 462.
+We need your help to get the bill passed.

 The Fair Repair Act is simple.
 It requires manufacturers to provide owners and independent repair businesses with fair access to service information and reasonably priced replacement parts.
 So you can fix the stuff you own by yourself or at a repair shop of your choice.

-It's time to fight for your right to repair and to defend local repair jobs—the corner mom-and-pop repair shops that keep getting squeezed out.
-Tell your rep you support the Fair Repair Act.
+It’s time to fight for your right to repair and to defend local repair jobs—the corner mom-and-pop repair shops that keep getting squeezed out.
+Tell your legislators you support the Fair Repair Act HB 462.
 Tell them that you believe repair should be fair, affordable, and accessible.

 Stand up for the right to repair in New Hampshire.